 Is It Safe to Travel to Colombia in 2026?

 Colombia is currently rated Level 3 — Reconsider Travel by the U.S. Department of State.
 Violent crime, including murder, assault, and robbery, is common in many areas of Colombia.
-Political demonstrations can lead to road closures and may become violent.
+Terrorism poses a risk, with potential attacks targeting U.S. government facilities, tourist areas, and transportation centers.
+Political demonstrations can disrupt travel and may become violent, leading to injuries.
+Natural disasters, including earthquakes and volcanic activity, are a concern in Colombia.

 Key concerns cited in the advisory: